Career Timeline of Russell Wilson: Major Achievements and Milestones

 In 2022, Russell Wilson was traded to the Denver Broncos and later signed a five-year, $245 million extension.

 Near the end of the 2023 season, Russell Wilson was benched by the Broncos.
-He was released in the offseason, later signing a one-year deal with the Pittsburgh Steelers and earned his tenth Pro Bowl selection.

-March 15, 2024: Wilson Signs with Pittsburgh Steelers
+March 15, 2024: Wilson signs with Pittsburgh Steelers

 On March 15, 2024, Russell Wilson signed a one-year deal with the Pittsburgh Steelers for the veteran's minimum of $1.2 million.
+He was later named the starting quarterback before being ruled out due to a calf injury sustained during practice on September 5.

-March 26, 2025: Wilson Signs with New York Giants
+March 26, 2025: Wilson signs with New York Giants

 On March 26, 2025, Russell Wilson signed a one-year, $10.5 million contract with the New York Giants.
+The team announced that Wilson would be their starting quarterback to open the regular season, despite signing Jameis Winston and drafting Jaxson Dart.